Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

 The key idea behind our algorithm is to take a close look at which essential invariants need to hold during the momentum step of AGD, and use this insight to carefully redesign the algorithm to accelerate on general smooth quasar-convex functions.
-By observing how the function behaves along the line segment between current iterates, we show that for any smooth quasar-convex function, there always exists a point along this segment with the properties needed for acceleration.
-Furthermore, we show that an efficient binary search can be used to find such a point, even without the assumption of convexity along this line segment.
+By observing how the function behaves along the line segment between current iterates $x\ind{k}$ and $v\ind{k}$, we show that for any smooth quasar-convex function, there always exists a point $y\ind{k}$ along this segment with the properties needed for acceleration.
+Furthermore, we show that an efficient binary search can be used to find such a point, \mbox{even without the assumption of convexity along the segment.}

-To complement our upper bounds, we provide lower bounds of $\Omega(\1^{-1} L^{1/2}R \ep^{-1/2})$ for the number of gradient evaluations that \textit{any} deterministic first-order method requires to find an $\ep$-approximate minimizer of a quasar-convex function.
+To complement our upper bounds, we provide lower bounds of $\Omega(\1^{-1} L^{1/2}R \ep^{-1/2})$ for the number of gradient evaluations that \textit{any} deterministic first-order method requires to find an $\ep$-minimizer of a quasar-convex function.
 This shows that up to logarithmic factors, our lower and upper bounds are tight.
-Our lower bounds extend the techniques of \citet*{Carmon:2017aa} to the class of smooth quasar-convex functions, remarkably allowing an almost exact characterization of the complexity of minimizing these functions.
+Our lower bounds extend the techniques from \cite{carmon2017lower2} to the class of smooth quasar-convex functions, allowing an almost exact characterization of the complexity of minimizing these functions.

-\paragraph{Paper outline} In Section~\ref{sec:acceleration_framework}, we provide a general framework for accelerating the minimization of smooth quasar-convex functions.
+\paragraph{Paper outline.} In Section~\ref{sec:acceleration_framework}, we provide a general framework for accelerating the minimization of smooth quasar-convex functions.
 In Section~\ref{sec:algorithms}, we apply our framework to develop specific algorithms tailored to both quasar-convex and strongly quasar-convex functions.
 In Section~\ref{sec:lb}, we provide lower bounds to show that the upper bounds for quasar-convex minimization of Section~\ref{sec:algorithms} are tight up to logarithmic factors.
+Full proofs, additional results, and numerical experiments are in the Appendix.